Edgar-Donk/Electronic-Python/docs/gauge/what_type.rst

         Exactly the same script as shown in some IDEs.

         The canvas has shrunk but the fonts are as before.

+    The above was a result of using an Ultra High Definition monitor and the program not being DPI aware (dots per inch), further information can be found at `Frothy Brew <https://frothy-brew.readthedocs.io/en/latest/dpi_aware.html>`.

 Saving the Output
 -----------------